Garrus Vakarian: Creation and development

-Mac Walters, one of the lead writers for Mass Effect 2 and 3, acted as a senior writer for the first game and mainly focused on Garrus, as well as Wrex.
-Walters also wrote him in the second game, but handed him to John Dombrow for 3.
+Mac Walters, one of the lead writers for Mass Effect 2 and 3, acted as a senior writer for the first game, focusing on Garrus as well as Wrex.
+Walters also wrote for Garrus in the second game, but handed the character to John Dombrow for Mass Effect 3.

 Garrus did not initially have any concept art for his armor, so associate art director Matt Rhodes created several different pieces on short notice for the team to choose from.
 The consensus was that Garrus would have a blue and black theme and a visor, which were later decided as important visual cues to be retained by the character for Mass Effect 2.
-For his scars they wanted something heroic-like and did a reference on different burns; at the same time, they didn't want a lot of red in it.
+For his scars, they wanted something heroic-like, referencing different burns; at the same time, they did not want excessive redness.
 In part, this was to make sure he was still recognizable as Garrus.
 Early iterations of Garrus' head model included a medical bandage which covers up his facial injury.
-Alternate appearances for customization purposes include a set of undamaged armor and a slight color variation to add a touch of uniqueness, as Garrus's default appearance following his recruitment in Omega still sees him wearing the cracked armor.
-In 3, the blue and black remained but silver was added; the silver was to reflect his new rank.
-They still wanted Garrus to look familiar, but gave him heavier armor "to withstand the battles" in Mass Effect 3 and increased the detail to his armour and eyepiece.
+Alternate appearances for customization purposes include a set of undamaged armor and a slight colour variation to add a touch of uniqueness, as Garrus' default appearance following his recruitment in Omega still sees him wearing cracked armor.
+In Mass Effect 3, the blue-and-black design remained but silver was added; the silver was to reflect his new rank.
+Developers still wanted Garrus to look familiar, but gave him heavier armor "to withstand the battles" of Mass Effect 3 and increased the detail of his armour and eyepiece.

 Garrus was voiced by Brandon Keener, who used his natural speaking voice but spoke slightly more formally; a reverb effect was then used on the voice.
 Voice direction was given by Ginny McSwain for individual lines.
-Although he does not remember exactly what happened when he started voicing Garrus, Keener believes he was given some background information, personality traits and character sketches before voicing the character.
+Although he does not remember exactly what happened when he started voicing Garrus, Keener believes he was given some background information, personality traits, and character sketches before voicing the character.

-Garrus was not initially given a romance in the first game as the developers were unsure whether the alien characters would be emotionally compelling.
-However, a romance was added in the second game due to popular demand, though the developers were still surprised at its popularity once the game was released.
+Garrus was initially not given a romance in the first game as the developers were unsure whether the alien characters would be "as compelling in terms of human emotion".
+However, a romance was added in the second game due to popular demand, with developers still surprised at the romance's popularity on release.

-When designing the music for 2s "Garrus level", David Kates had a fun time working with the character.
-Kates wanted to bring the sense of conflict he felt between his desire for healing and justice to the music, as well bring a "human element" and a bit of emotion to Garrus, giving the impression he was motivated by more than just the battle.
+In an interview with GameTrailers, David Kates stated that he enjoyed working on Garrus and the music for Mass Effect 2's "Garrus level".
+Kates aimed to convey the conflict Garrus felt between his desire for healing and justice in the music, while also bringing a "human element" and emotional depth to the character, giving the impression he was motivated by more than just the battle.
 Kates compared his chord vocabulary for Garrus' level to Wendy Carlos' language in Tron.